Punktum-dk/epp-service-specification/README.md

 <a id="introduction"></a>
 ## Introduction

 This document describes and specifies the implementation offered by DK Hostmaster for interaction with the central registry for the ccTLD dk using the Extensible Provisioning Protocol (EPP).
-It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of DNS registration and EPP.
+It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of DNS registration and administration and EPP.

 <a id="about-this-document"></a>
 ### About this Document

-This specification describes version 3.X.X of the DK Hostmaster EPP Implementation.
-Future releases will be reflected in updates to this specification, please see the document history section below.
+This specification describes version 4.X.X of the DK Hostmaster EPP Implementation.
+Future releases will be reflected in updates to this specification, please see the [Document History](#document-history) section below.

 The document describes the current DK Hostmaster EPP implementation, for more general documentation on the EPP protocol, EPP client development or configuration, please refer to the RFCs and additional resources in the [References](#references) and [Resources](#resources) chapters below.

-Do note that the specification describes the latest released service.
+Do note that the specification aims to describes the latest release of the service.
 Service version is listed in the [Document History](#document-history), so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.

+This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
+This document is aimed at the technical specification and is an interpretation of authoritative sources and can therefor be erroneous.

-The current actively used XSD file is indicated in the EPP service specification, the [XSD file repository](https://github.com/DK-Hostmaster/epp-xsd-files) might contain changes not actively used by the service.
-Please see the [EPP Service Specification Wiki](https://github.com/DK-Hostmaster/epp-service-specification/wiki) for exact details.
+The actively used XSD file is indicated in the [EPP service specification][DKHMEPPWIKI], the [EPP XSD file repository][DKHMXSD] might contain changes not actively used by the service.

 The current service version can be obtained from the [Greeting](#greeting) message, from the service.

 Any future extensions and possible additions and changes to the implementation are not within the scope of this document and will not be discussed or mentioned throughout this document.

+The specification mentions the **Registrar Portal** service (RP), which complements the EPP service for consistency between services.

 This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.

-All examples provided in the document are fabricated or changed from real data to demonstrate commands etc. any resemblance to actual data are coincidental.
+All examples provided in the document are fabricated/modified from real data to demonstrate commands etc. any resemblance to actual data are coincidental.

 <a id="license"></a>
 ### License